 - Selling complimentary products to support delivery of online services.

-- Assessing what is presently needed based on the changing demands of the environment and selling products based on these needs
+- Assessing what is presently needed based on the changing demands of the environment

 - Providing a cash on delivery option.